BitDigitalCodes/statamic-chatgpt/README.md

 1. Once installed you should see a new 'ChatGPT' menu option on the left of the control panel.
 Click it.
 2. Enter your API key (https://platform.openai.com/signup if you don't have one already).
 3. Select the model to use.
-If you're opting for ChatGPT 4 you may need to make a payment to get access.
+Some of the later models may need to make a payment to get access.
 4. Select the max tokens, or use defaults.
 5. Give ChatGPT a bit of context about your site and the text you want it to write.
 6. Save the config.